 HOW ELSE CAN I GET A VIRAL PIN?

 If you’ve read this and you’re feeling a bit overwhelmed, here’s a little step by step to get you closer to having a viral pin:

 2. Read this post on how to use Pinterest keywords, to improve your SEO game.

 3. Get into some group boards for more exposure: you can grab a list of 30 group boards for all bloggers here!

 Then follow the rest of the tips in this post!

-If these tips helped you, please share them on Pinterest.
+If this post has helped you, please share it on Pinterest.

 Otherwise, get pinning!